csc-training/summerschool/gpu/exercises/02-kernels-README_move_contents_to_individual_directory_READMEs.md

 Alternatively, you may use a custom define and pass it to the compiler manually: `CC -DMY_CUSTOM_DEFINE ...`, `#if MY_CUSTOM_DEFINE ...`.

 Ok, let's move on.

+## Exercise: Errors IN kernel

+As we have already mentioned, kernels are executed in asynchronous way.
+Which means that the trick we just defined will run while the kernel is running, and it will NOT catch errors happening INSIDE the kernel itself.
+Debugging GPU kernels is unfortunately more painful than debugging "normal" code.
+This happens because of the GPU architecture: it is designed to run many parallel threads, organized in blocks/grids which maps to different compute units(or streaming multiprocessors).
+And in parallel from the host code too.
+So we have many levels of parallelism to take into account when debugging GPU code.

+In CUDA, and future rocm version (from 7.0 on), One first helper when something goes wrong is to force GPU synchronization after every kernel, and check the error code.
+This can be done by adding this functionality to the macro we defined previously.
+NOTE: it is important to be sure that this part of the macro is executed ONLY WHEN DEBUGGING! synchronization is an expensive operation and removes some of the advantages of using a separate device.
+This helps us in identifying the kernel that is misbehaving.
+It may not be needed if the kernel triggers some segfault or similar "deadly" error, because you already know which one is the "offending" kernel.

+Once you know that, there are two approaches. either you use a debugger (e.g. rocgdb) or you can insert prints in your device code to see what's happening on the device.

+If you go for this second approach, remember that threads are executed in parallel, and out of order.
+For this reason it is useful to add some "identifiers" to all the prints done, so that you can know which thread is printing what.
+For example you can use:
+`printf("Block is (%d,%d,%d) thread is (%d,%d,%d): MESSAGE\n",blockIdx.x,blockIdx.y,blockIdx.z,threadIdx.x,threadIdx.y,threadIdx.z)`
+Another useful piece of information is that prints on GPU are buffered and only appear in the stdout/err AFTER the end of the kernel. so if you trigger a segfault, you will not see any prints.
+A trick I used in the past is to find the instruction that triggers the segfault and comment the kernel from there on to get the prints and analyze them.
+(TODO: CHECK THIS IS STILL TRUE)
+Finally, the buffer has a limited space.
+So keep the prints "small" and delete them as long as you proceed with the debugging.
+And be sure to remove them for the releases!

+TODO the exercise itself.
+Think of something that can show an hidden error that can be seen easily by printing things. (hipstride.cpp in tests folder may be adapted to this).

 ## Exercise: Errors from API calls